-Business Math is a business course designed to prepare students for roles as entrepreneurs, producers, and business leaders by developing abilities and skills that are part of any business environment.
-A solid understanding of math including algebra, basic geometry, statistics and probability provides the necessary foundation for students interested in careers in business and skilled trade area.
+Grade Level: 10-12 Course #: 4512 Full Year Length: Credit(s): Two geometry, statistics and probability provides the necessary foundation for students interested in careers in business and skilled trade area.
 The content includes mathematical operations related to accounting, banking and finance, marketing, and management.
-Instructional strategies will include simulations, guest speakers, Internet research, and business experiences.
-This course may fulfill up to two credits of the minimum mathematics requirement for graduation.
-This course does not fulfill part of the mathematics requirement for a Core 40 or Academic Honors Diploma.
+Instructional strategies will include simulations, guest speakers, Internet research, and business experiences. \This course may fulfill up to two credits of the minimum mathematics requirement for graduation. \\This course does not fulfill part of the mathematics requirement for a Core 40 or Academic Honors Diploma.